 3. Shirataki Noodles

-ICYMI, shirataki is the guilt-free, gluten-free spaghetti substitute of your dreams.
+ICYMI, shirataki is the gluten-free spaghetti substitute of your dreams.
 Made from the konjac yam native to Asia, these noodles will only cost you a mere 10 calories and 3 grams of carbs per serving.
 And there are endless ways to enjoy them.
 Serve the noodles with traditional marinara sauce or toss them into chicken soup.
 Smith also recommends whipping up a healthy, low-carb pad thai and adding a lean protein like tofu or chicken to help keep you full.